 Pittsburgh City-County Building, Government building in Downtown Pittsburgh, United States.

-The Pittsburgh City-County Building is a ten-story government structure in Neoclassical style with a marble-lined Grand Lobby connecting Grant Street to Ross Street through bronze columns.
-The building houses municipal and county offices across its multiple floors.
+The Pittsburgh City-County Building is a ten-story government building in Neoclassical style located in downtown Pittsburgh, Pennsylvania.
+It connects Grant Street to Ross Street through a marble-lined lobby framed by bronze columns, and it houses both city and county offices.

 The Supreme Court Room displays original furnishings designed by architect Henry Hornbostel alongside murals of historical lawmakers on the upper floors.
 These details show how the building's interior design conveys the authority and continuity of government.